MhmdFayedh/MhmdFayedh/README.md

 - 👋 Hi, I’m Mohammed
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Laravel
-- 📫 How to reach me mohammed@mofayedh.com, twitter: @mofayedh
+- 📫 How to reach me mohammed@mofayedh.com, twitter: @MhmdFayedh

 <!---
 mofayedh/mofayedh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.